GO Battle League Season 1 is well underway. Here are some tips to help you rack up the wins in the increasingly competitive Pokemon Go PvP mode.

-Pre-season has given players a chance to become acclimated with the new GO Battle League mode.
+Getting any advantage over trainers is essential - after all for every winner there is a loser.
 Trainers compete with one another from all over the world in an attempt to ascend the Pokemon Go battle ranks.

-It looks like trainers have brought their A-game but winning battles, at least on a regular basis, is proving tricky.
-With the competition so fierce and the best rewards exclusive to those who win four of five battles, winning is imperative.
+It looks like trainers have brought their A-game and going on a winning streak is proving tricky.
+With the competition so fierce and the best rewards exclusive to those who win four of five battles, winning is a must for many.

 Here we offer some tips to help you win as many battles as possible.
-After all, the difficulty of the matches so far suggests trainers will need every advantage they can get hold of.
+The standard of matches suggests trainers will need every advantage they can get hold of.

 These tips will focus on general gameplay, rather than which specific Pokemon to use.
-We have other guides for this broken down by Great, Ultra and Master League.
+We have other guides for this broken down by Great, Ultra and Master League in the links below.

 Which Pokemon to start with?

 There's no correct answer to the question because no matter which you choose, you can be vulnerable should your opponent pick its weakness.
 Nevertheless, you can minimize that risk.

 Normal and electric-types only have one vulnerability - fighting and ground attacks, respectively.
 So, from an odds standpoint, it may be wise to start with one of these.

 Tyranitar goes against this logic but this is one species that's performed well for us as our starting Pokemon.
 There is more to consider than just typing, however.